How a Machine Learning Studio (classic) model progresses from an experiment to a Web service

 The predictive experiment

-Once you have a trained model in your training experiment, click Set Up Web Service and select Predictive Web Service in Machine Learning Studio to initiate the process of converting your training experiment to a predictive experiment.
+Once you have a trained model in your training experiment, click Set Up Web Service and select Predictive Web Service in Machine Learning Studio (classic) to initiate the process of converting your training experiment to a predictive experiment.
 The purpose of the predictive experiment is to use your trained model to score new data, with the goal of eventually becoming operationalized as an Azure Web service.

 This conversion is done for you through the following steps: